bobheadxi/bobheadxi.github.io/content/_posts/2022-5-21-anatomy-of-a-logger.md

 	AddString(key, value string)
 	AddTime(key string, value time.Time)

-	// AddReflected uses reflection to serialize arbitrary objects, so it can be
+	// AddReflected uses reflection to serialise arbitrary objects, so it can be
 	// slow and allocation-heavy.
 	AddReflected(key string, value interface{}) error